Your data model is not an API

 Just about every mobile and web application is backed by at least one database.
-These applications often require a web-based API to expose the database(s) for storing, querying, and retrieving necessary application data.
+These applications often require a web-based API to expose the database(s) for storing, querying and retrieving necessary application data.
 But is exposing our data model directly to other developers the best approach to API design?

 Data models are an implementation detail

 Data models are a constant with web development.
 When new team members join, one of the first questions is, “Can I see the data model for the app?”
-A data model defines how information is stored and retrieved to support a solution.
-It reveals exactly what the app can (and cannot) offer to the end user.

-Also, your API consumers don’t get the luxury of seeing the details your data model and code.
-They didn’t sit in on the endless meetings that resulted in the multitude of decisions that drove your data model design.
-They don’t have the context of why your data model was designed in a certain way.
-Yet, many teams have made the decision to expose an implementation decision – their data model – as an external API.
-Why?
+Also, should your API consumers really get the luxury of seeing the details of your data model and code?
+They didn’t sit in on the endless meetings that resulted in the multitude of decisions that drove your data model design and they don’t have the context of why your data model was designed in a certain way.

 Why do we model our APIs from the data model?

-• Transactional queries from end-users, via web, mobile, and API clients
+• Transactional queries from end-users, via web, mobile and API clients

-• Optimizing for read-based and/or write-based throughput, through data denormalization, physical storage optimizations, and caching strategies
+• Optimizing for read-based and/or write-based throughput, through data denormalization, physical storage optimizations and caching strategies

-• Reporting and/or adhoc query support through star schemas, snowflake schemas, and other data warehousing strategies
+• Reporting and/or ad hoc query support through star schemas, snowflake schemas and other data warehousing strategies

-A data model doesn’t concern itself with solving the desired outcomes of our API consumers.
+A data model doesn’t concern itself with solving the desired outcomes of your API consumers.
 Instead, it addresses the architectural and operational needs of the solution.
-It’s up to us to build APIs and applications on top of the data model to provide the capabilities and desired outcomes that our API consumers need.
-Simply mirroring the data model as an API typically isn’t enough to solve the problems that API consumers encounter.
+It’s up to you to build APIs and applications on top of the data model to provide the capabilities and desired outcomes that your API consumers need.

 What happens when we expose our data model as an API?

-Ever-changing APIs: Database schema changes will result in a constantly-changing API, as the API is forced to keep in lock-step with the underlying database.
+Ever-changing APIs: Database schema changes will result in a constantly changing API, as the API is forced to keep in lockstep with the underlying database.
 This change to the data model will force consumers to rewrite their API integration code every time the underlying data model changes, resulting in a change to the API definition.

 Network chattiness: Exposing link tables as separate API endpoints will cause API “chattiness”, similar to how an n+1 query problem degrades database performance.
 However, while an n+1 problem can be a performance bottleneck for databases, API chattiness will have a devastating impact on API consumption performance due to the many separate HTTP calls necessary to render a single UI screen.